Varunkumar0127/sql_basic-queries/README.md

 📌Summary
 Learned to efficiently manage database records using SQL INSERT, UPDATE, and DELETE commands.
 Gained practical experience in modifying and maintaining data while ensuring integrity through constraints.

-Do you want me to also prepare **Task 3 README content** in the same format so your GitHub stays consistent?